maurofaccin/maurofaccin.github.io/content/codes/AISA/index.md

       - dynamics
 ---

+`AISA` is a `python` module to perform state aggregation on graphs with associated dynamical systems.
+It also provide a friendly interface to compute the Entrogram, a compact mathematical tool to asses the alignment of a proposed partition of a graph and the dynamical process.

-Download the source code and read the documentation on [github](https://maurofaccin.github.io/aisa)
+Download the source code and read the documentation on [the project page](https://maurofaccin.github.io/aisa).